OpenDroneMap/NodeODM/README.md

 ## What if I need more functionality?

-node-OpenDroneMap is meant to be a lightweight API.
-If you are looking for a more comprehensive solution to drone mapping, check out [WebODM](https://github.com/OpenDroneMap/WebODM), which uses node-OpenDroneMap for processing.
+NodeODM is meant to be a lightweight API.
+If you are looking for a more comprehensive solution to drone mapping, check out [WebODM](https://github.com/OpenDroneMap/WebODM), which uses NodeODM for processing.

 ## Contributing